 The Florida Water Plan and the Florida Transportation Plan have been adopted.
 Through its review of planning activities, OIP assists with implementation of the Florida Water Plan, and the water supply plans of the five water management districts.
 Descriptions of the state’s various planning activities, particularly the local government comprehensive plans, are provided below.

-Growth management legislation was passed in 1985 in response to Florida's struggle to provide the facilities and services that communities need to foster economic growth and preserve natural amenities.
-The importance of comprehensive planning cannot be overstressed, because it results in decisions regarding long-term issues such as environmental protection and economic development.
-Section 163.3177, F.S., states that local government comprehensive plans will provide the policy foundation for local planning and land use decisions on capital improvements, conservation, intergovernmental coordination, recreation, open space, future land use, housing, traffic circulation, coastal management (where applicable), and public facilities.
+Growth management legislation was passed in 1985 in response to Florida's commitment to provide text the facilities and services that communities need to foster economic growth and preserve natural replaces amenities.
+The importance of comprehensive planning cannot be overstressed, because it results in strike-thru decisions regarding long-term issues such as environmental protection and economic development. text Section 163.3177, F.S., requires that local government comprehensive plans provide the policy foundation for local planning and land use decisions on capital improvements, conservation, intergovernmental coordination, recreation, open space, future land use, housing, transportation, coastal management (where applicable) and public facilities.

-Most of Florida’s county and city governments have adopted local government comprehensive plans, so the majority of DEP’s ongoing plan review activity involves amendments to local government comprehensive plans.
-The reviews provide the Department an opportunity to influence local development in a manner consistent with our adopted policies.
-Amendments can be in the form of 1) map amendments that propose changes to a local government’s future land use map; 2) text amendments that propose changes to the goals, objectives, and polices of the adopted comprehensive plan; and 3) EAR amendments that are based on the evaluation and update of a local government’s comprehensive plan.
+Since Florida’s county and city governments have now adopted local government comprehensive plans, DEP’s ongoing plan review activity involves amendments to the previously adopted plans.
+The reviews provide DEP an opportunity to guide local development in a manner consistent with the state’s adopted policies.
+Amendments can be in the form of: 1) map amendments that propose changes to a local government’s future land use map; 2) text amendments that propose changes to the goals, objectives, and polices of the adopted comprehensive plan; and 3) amendments that are based on the evaluation and update of a local government’s comprehensive plan.
 The latter may be a combination of both map and text amendments.